 And that's all comic book stuff.
 But I was reading through the issue and got to the point where Hal is fighting Parallax, who turned out to be an evil, alien entity that had possessed him without his knowledge.

 Parallax says, "Give up.
 You failed once.
-You'll fail again.
-You're weak.
-You're scared.
-Give up now.
-Give up."
+You'll fail again

 But years and years ago, I learned that I don't know how to give up.
 And maybe that's a character flaw.